matth/fractals/README.md

 Fractals
 ========

-Some experiments in fractal geometry
+Some experiments in fractal geometry:

+* book - Examples from the book "Fractals: Images of Chaos" ported to Processing
+* ruby - Examples written in ruby using opengl bindings

 License
 -------